OfficeDev/office-ui-fabric-core/src/components/OrgChart/OrgChart.md

 # Org Chart
-Displays multiple Persona components in groups with headers.
+Displays multiple Persona components in groups with headers in order to show the hierarchy of an organization or team.

 ## Variants